luatil/100-days-of-cuda/README.md

 Wrote a Tiled MatMul Kernel.
 Finished chapter 4 and started chapter 5 from PMPP.
 Wrote a simple program to query cuda device properties.

+#### Day 08

+Wrote a Random Matrix Generator using the cuRand library.
+Values generated follow an uniform distribution over [0, 1].

 ### Notes

 ### Compiling directly to ptx